tsegarra/dummies/_posts/2022-11-06-they-hold-no-quarter.markdown

 When you're transcribing music, you need to express how long to hold each note.
 That's what rhythm notation is for.

 The basic unit of note duration is called a "whole note."
-The precise amount of time you hold a whole note depends on a few factors, but if the time signature is 4/4 (and it usually is), a whole note always lasts four beats.
+The precise amount of time you hold a whole note depends on a few factors, but if the time signature is 4/4 (and in pop music it usually is), a whole note always lasts four beats.
 A half note is half as long as a whole note (2 beats), a quarter note is half as long as that (1 beat), etc.

 # How to draw